ocrmypdf/OCRmyPDF/README.rst

    -  or if requested oversamples the images before OCRing so as to get better results

--  If requested deskews and / or clean the image before performing OCR
+-  If requested deskews and/or cleans the image before performing OCR
 -  Validates the generated file against the PDF/A-1b specification using `JHOVE <http://jhove.sourceforge.net/>`__
 -  Provides debug mode to enable easy verification of the OCR results
--  Processes several pages in parallel if more than one CPU core is available
+-  Processes several pages in parallel when more than one CPU core is available
+-  Uses Tesseract OCR engine

 For details: please consult the release notes